adrihans/Decoding_NER_Biases/docs/index.md

 Based on that, we wanted to compute the same kind of results, but going further because we thought that some of the methodology they used was not really good enough.
 For instance, they are defining some first names associated exclusively to specific ethical groups, while it is obviously quite different in real life - and actually they explain that in the article.[^limits_article]

-Thus, we thought of testing biases ........................
+Thus, we thought of testing biases firstly one first names, with the dataset they used to begin, but then with other datasets, from the US governement or the open data website of the city of New York.
+Then, we wanted to see if we could get the same kind of results, which is to say identifying biases in the results of the algorithms, but on other types of named entities : geographical named entites like city or country names, and company names.
+While there are little possible discriminations if the models are biased towards some geographical named entities, with company names it could end up discriminating some companies based on the fact their names do not soud western - at least that's what we want to check - because NER models are used sometimes to tag articles for example.

 In order to look for biases and to test the fairness of NER algorithms, we had to get two main things for each application:
-- a dataset
->containing what we had to test with detailed information when useful (i.e first names, city names ... with their respective ethnicity, birth year, population...)
+- a dataset containing what we had to test with detailed information when useful (i.e first names, city names ... with their respective ethnicity, birth year, population...)
-- a sentence templates
-> with real-life sentences in which we could test the names entities.
+- a sentence templates with real-life sentences in which we could test the names entities.
 Indeed, we had to test the hypothesis on real life sentences to achieve a real test.

+With a template and a dataset, we could then replace the named entities by the ones of the dataframe, before applying the model.
+To make things simpler, we give a concrete example below:

+**For example:**
+>The Winogender Schemas gives this type of sentence:

+>*```$OCCUPATION recommended a new shampoo to $PARTICIPANT because $NOM_PRONOUN wanted to be helpful.```*

+>If in the dataframe we have those three first names: `Adam`, `Camila` and `Latisha`.

+>We can build this sentence by replacing `$OCCUPATION`, `$PARTICIPANT`, `NOM_PRONOUN` by the first names:
+>```Adam recommended a new shampoo to Camila because Latisha wanted to be helpful.```

+>At the end, we can get the result of the algorithm by applying the model on that sentence.
+We can score the result based on a simple evaluation - is the name in the prediction of the model ?

-With a template and a dataset, we could then replace the named entities by the ones of the dataframe and get the results by applying the models.
-We are describing below the methodology for each application, after explaining what models we are testing the hypothesis on and why we are testing several ones.
+Thus, by doing so on a lot of sentences and a lot of first names, we can compute the scores of each categories (gender, ethicity....) we are interested in and compare the results.
+We are describing below a more detailed methodology for each application, after explaining what models we are testing the hypothesis on and why we are testing several ones.

 ### Models:

 For this project, we are testing the hypothesis of biases for [different models](https://spacy.io/models/en), all implemented in Spacy.
 These models are:

 |Model name|Size|Sources of training data|
 |-----|------|-----|